cerner/fhir.cerner.com/content/faq.md

 ### Where can I ask a question?

-A developer can post a question to the community using the [our google group](https://groups.google.com/forum/#!forum/cerner-fhir-developers).
+A developer can post a question to the community using [our google group](https://groups.google.com/forum/#!forum/cerner-fhir-developers).